Last updated: April 27, 2026

 Nickajack Cave Traditions

 Nickajack Cave, with its enormous mouth (originally 140 feet wide and 50 feet high before partial flooding in 1967), was a stronghold for Dragging Canoe's Chickamauga Cherokee and was destroyed by American militia in the 1794 Nickajack Expedition.
-Local historian sources note that "like just about every other cave, there are local legends about murders, moonshining, and buried treasure in Nickajack," though no specific named legends with archival documentation have been published.
+The cave has long carried the kind of local legends — murders, moonshining, buried treasure — common to large entrances on the plateau.
 The cave's association with Johnny Cash's 1967 episode has itself entered the realm of local legend.

 Coal Mine Lore